What I help with

 emotional intensity or sudden shifts in state

-becoming exhausted by ordinary social or practical demands
+masking, over-adapting, or becoming exhausted by ordinary demands

 -